In this section, you will find information on the Northern Ireland Economic Strategy.

 Response to the Consultation on the Draft NI Economic Strategy

-This report provides an overview of the responses received to the consulation.
+This report provides an overview of the responses received to the consultation.
 It highlights the main issues raised by a significant number of respondees and how the Executive has responded to these issues within the Economic Strategy.